 Recent research indicates that 17.6 million people in the United States – about 1 in 12 adults – abuse alcohol or are alcohol dependent.

 More often than not, recovery from addiction requires far more than just quitting “cold turkey.”
-MAAC provides culturally-sensitive residential communities at two locations for adults seeking a structured, supportive environment in which they can overcome addiction to alcohol or narcotics.
+MAAC provides culturally-sensitive residential communities at two locations for adults seeking a structured, supportive environment in which they can overcome addiction to alcohol or drugs.
 Residents often arrive at MAAC’s Recovery Homes as a last chance for hope: substance abuse may have left them unemployed, disconnected from family and friends, ostracized by society, incarcerated, homeless – or all of the above.
 Unable to turn elsewhere, women depend on MAAC to transform their lives.

 Potential residents are referred to either recovery home by partners such as the County of San Diego and Mental Health Systems.
 Prior to admission, clients undergo an intake assessment to establish program readiness.
 Residents are asked to commit to a minimum six-month stay to fully benefit from the services offered.